Sustainable Homes Professional (SHP)

 - Enhance your knowledge of building science & how a home functions as a system

 - Establish a sustainable design goal by incorporating energy, water, & resource efficiency while maintaining a safe, comfortable, healthy building

 - Gain a builder/designer-centric approach to achieving the following certification standards: Passive House, Zero Energy, Earth Advantage®, LEED®, EPS, ENERGY STAR, Living Building Challenge, & more.

-The SHP accreditation program was first offered in 2009 and has since maintained a longstanding reputation for depth, applied learning, and outstanding quality.
+The SHP accreditation program was first offered in 2008 and has since has been offered over 20 times across Oregon, all the while maintaining a longstanding reputation for depth, applied learning, and outstanding quality.
 SHP is complementary to other industry credentials, like LEED AP, LEED GA, SBA, CPHC, BPI, HERS, and all the others.
 Sustainable Homes Professionals are architects, planners, builders, remodelers, engineers, consultants, real estate professionals, educators, and building operators who value quality craftsmanship, whole system thinking, and sustainable practices.

 Questions?Contact Heather Kendall at firstname.lastname@example.org or 503.968.7160 x20.

 - 10 site visit tours to certified homes and 5 guest speaker presentations (see photos)

 - Guest access to the EA Home Certification online points worksheet for final project review & submission